-\ignore{ \crys{do you understand the task yet? is the input always two sentences? are your describing more like BLI?} The CLSA operation is related to the \crys{task of word alignment}, which was initially studied in the pre-BERT era on uncontextualized word embedding~\citep{}, focusing on mappping individually learned monolingual word embeddings into a shared space. \crys{Rotation, ...} After multilingual pretrained LMs are proposed, the work under this line studies on the contextualized word alignment, with the aim to align the representations ofcross-lingual word pair in parallel sentences.~\cite{Cao2020Multilingual} }

-\parheader{Word Sense Clustering} The Semantic Grouping (SG) operation is also related to the task of word sense clustering.
-While with similar objectives, the word sense clustering was mainly constructed based on the corpora statistics~\cite{snow-etal-2007-learning}, while the SG operation is based on the word embeddings similarity.
+\parheader{Word Sense Clustering} The Semantic Grouping (SG) operation is related to the task of word sense clustering.
+Although both share similar objectives, word sense clustering primarily relies on corpus statistics~\cite{snow-etal-2007-learning}, whereas the SG operation is based on the similarity of word embeddings.

 \parheader{Parameter Redundancy and Model Compression} \citet{dalvi-etal-2020-analyzing} study the layer and neuron redundancy on BERT and XLNet, and many works propose to compress the overall model size via pruning~\cite{gordon-etal-2020-compressing,ashkboos2024slicegpt,yang2024laco}, knowledge distillation~\cite{turc2019well,sanh2019distilbertad}, and quantization~\cite{shen_dong_ye_ma_yao_gholami_mahoney_keutzer_2020}.
 From the perspective of model compression, our work provides a new view on the word embeddings redundancy from the perspective of shared semantics among subwords.